I) I’m participating in a seminar led by Andrey Smirnov on equivariant cohomology/quiver varieties. I will present at least once.

-IV) I’m participating in a reading group on chapters II and III of Hartshorne, led by Prakash Belkale of UNC.
+III) I’m participating in a reading group on chapters II and III of Hartshorne, led by Prakash Belkale of UNC.

 I) The main thing I’m doing over the summer is studying to pass the comprehensive(/qual/prelim) exams in August.
 This involves studying the standard first year sequences and practicing many problems in the areas of manifolds, algebraic topology, real and complex analysis and abstract algebra.

 II) Following along several mini courses as part of UT’s summer mini course program.
 These include courses on Fukaya categories, Lie groupoids and differentiable stacks, and topological field theory.